xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

   - On *fixed system* , this table is divided into three parts, one for each slice-pair.
 So, each slice-pair has encap table of size 64K .
 And total per NPU is 192K per NPU
   - On *distributed systems*, this table size can go up to 128K per NPU (1.5 slice-pairs).

+**NOTE:-** Though Q200 based system can scale egress large encap upto 192k/128K per NPU on fixed & distributed systems respectively there is a scale limiting factor comes into play which is Global Resource ID(GRID) which is consumed by every local labels corresponding to the remote labels learned from peer devices.
+And that limit is ~52K per system.
+So in essense **_egress large encap_** scale also limits to 52K per system.
+{: .notice--info}

 **Lets understand Cisco 8000 slice-pair concept before get into the details of egress large encap resource consumption details**,